 Cancers of the oral cavity and oropharynx have a much better chance of being cured when they are caught early.

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems these diseases can cause.
-You may use the menu to choose a different section to read in this guide.
+It explains what body changes or medical problems oral or oropharyngeal cancer can cause.
+Use the menu to choose a different section to read in this guide.